judge2005/BambuLights/README.md

 In addition it:

-* Turns of the LEDs while the X1C is using LIDAR
+* Turns off the LEDs while the X1C is using LIDAR
 * Syncronizes with the chamber light - if you turn it off, the additional LEDs will be turned off too
 * Support GRB (WS2812x style LEDS) and RGB (APA106 style LEDs)
 * Supports an arbitrary number of LEDs
+* Auto-registers with Homeassistant so you can (for example) turn the lights on and off on a schedule and control whether they are reactive to the state of the printer or just white

 In addition to providing extra lighting for the printer, it could just be used to provide a remote indication of the state of the printer since it doesn't use a physical connection.